oracle/docker-images/OracleDatabase/RAC/OracleRACStorageServer/README.md

 restorecon -v /scratch/stage/rac-storage/$ORACLE_DBNAME
 ```
 #### Deploying Oracle RAC Storage Container for Podman Host
-If you are building an Oracle RAC storage container for the Podman Host, then you can use the following commands:
+If you are building an Oracle RAC storage container for the Podman Host, then you can run the following commands:

 ```bash
 export ORACLE_DBNAME=ORCLCDB